Radha Kishore Manikya: Patron of the arts and learning

 The King had a close relationship with Rabindranath Tagore.
 Tagore first visited Tripura in 1900 during his reign.
 The King supported Visva-Bharati University with an annual grant of Rupees 1000.
 Although in dire financial condition on account of a devastating earthquake the king pledged his daughter in law's jewellery to anonymously sponsor the scientific research of Jagadish Chandra Bose.

-Ujjayanta Palace was built by Maharaja Radha Kishore Manikya during 1899–1901 at a cost of 10 lakh (1 million) rupees despite financial constraints.
+Ujjayanta Palace (Nuyungma) was built by Maharaja Radha Kishore Manikya during 1899–1901 at a cost of 10 lakh (1 million) rupees despite financial constraints.
 The earlier royal palace of the Kingdom of Tripura was located 10 km away from Agartala.
 However, as a result of a devastating earthquake in 1897, the palace was destroyed and later rebuilt as Ujjayanta Palace in the heart of Agartala city.

 King Radha Kishore Manikya was a patron of learning.
-He set up the R.K.I.school of Kailashahar besides donating funds towards construction of Victoria college of Comilla in Bangladesh.
+He set up the R.K.I.
+School of Kailashahar besides donating funds towards construction of Victoria college of Comilla in Bangladesh.
 A full-fledged medical unit in Kolkata's R. G. Kar Medical College and Hospital was set up with financial assistance provided by him.